fieldse/custom-chrome-new-tab-page/README.md

 Steps:

 1. Install: `npm install`
-2. Start the styles builder: `./build.sh`
+2. Start the styles builder: `npm run build:watch`
 3. Modify the page: edit the contents of `/src/index.html` to your liking.

 Styles are built to `/src/css/style.css`